Muskan-Mangal/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-With the help of this little program learning how to use GIT :)

 This is a simple tic-tac-toe game written in Python3.
 No specific algorithm is used.
 Just simple storage and display of user input data at specific user input position.